kaluznyt/UdemyDesignPatternsCourseCode/UdemyDesignPatternsCourse/DesignPatterns/Description.md

 - Instead of directly using a singleton, consider depending on a abstraction (e.g. interface)
 - consider defining singleton lifetime in DI container

+## Structural

+### Adapter

+Getting the interface you want from the interface you have.

+A construct whith adapts an existing interface X to conform to the required interface Y.

+##### Summary

+- Implementing an Adapter is easy
+- Determine the API you have and the API you need to provide
+- Create a component which aggregates the adapteee
+- Intermediate representations can pile up: use caching and other optimizations

+### Bridge

+Connecting components together through abstractions.

+##### Motivation
+- Bridge prevents a 'Cartesian product' complexity explosion
+  - Example:
+    - Base class ThreadScheduler
+      - Can be preemptive or cooperative
+      - Can run on Windows or Linux
+      - Ends up with a 2 x 2 scenario: WindowsPTS, UnixPTS, WindowsCTS, UnixCTS..
+- Bridge avoids entity explosion

+*A mechanism that decouples an interface (hierarchy) from an implementation (hierarchy)*

+##### Summary

+- Decouple abstraction from implementation
+- Both can exist as hierarchies
+- A stronger form of encapsulation

 ### TEMPLATE